Crispy Juicy Fried Chicken

 What to serve with fried chicken

-The classic side dishes for fried chicken like mashed potatoes and gravy, coleslaw, macaroni salad, potato salad and fries are good options for a reason.
-They are delicious and make fried chicken a proper meal.
+The classic side dishes for fried chicken like mashed potatoes and gravy, Mac and cheese, coleslaw, macaroni salad, potato salad and fries are great choices for a reason.

 Fried chicken